 Generally, there is nothing wrong with this.
 Gaining acceptance into the group can be important and empowering.
 It's part of human nature, survival instinct.

-But when it comes to the design community, there are two important things I believe are often misunderstood or not known widely enough:
+But when it comes to the design community, two important things are misunderstood:

-But for some reason I had the wrong concept in my mind.
-I thought that if I get accepted into the holy world of the designers, that I will not only become a better designer but also will become a more successful one.
-I thought it will lead me to more projects and better job opportunities.
-But I quickly learned that this wasn't entirely true.
+I realized much later I had the wrong goal in my mind.
+I thought if I was accepted into the holy world of the designers, I would not only become a better designer but also a more successful one.
+I thought it would lead me to more projects and better job opportunities.
+That wasn't entirely true.

-I'm sure things are a bit different nowadays.
-But my point is, if you're an upcoming designer, or upcoming in any field, I wouldn't focus so much on becoming part of a specific community.
-Most communities are guarded by gate keepers trying to keep out anything that could potentially become a threat to their established bullshit kingdom.
+If you're an up and coming designer or starting out in any field, I wouldn't focus so much on becoming part of a specific community.
+Most communities, if they still exist, are guarded by gatekeepers trying to keep out anything that could potentially become a threat to their established kingdom.

-I personally believe that if you, as a designer (can apply to other industries as well), you have the power to simply focus on those who need you, your craft and your wisdom.
-In a designers case, those people are real clients and companies who need design services.
+It's much more productive to focus on those who need you, your craft and your wisdom.
+In a designer's case, those people are real clients and companies who need design services.

-To design for a client, and do good work for a client, there is NO need for the design community at large.
-Think about this for a moment: You can become the most successful (whatever that means to do) designer in the world without the design community ever hearing your name only once.
-Well, eventually they will hear about you, but not because you tried to establish yourself in the community first, but because you established yourself outside, through your work.
+To design for a client, and do good work for a client, there is no need for other designers' acceptance or approval.
+You can become the most successful designer without the design community ever hearing your name.
+Eventually, they may hear about you, but not because you tried to establish yourself in the community first.
+Rather, because you established yourself outside, through your work.

-I believe that being part of a community in that regard is overrated.
-But I also agree, it feels nice sometimes.
-It's a nice to have to get kudos from fellow designers.
-But overall, those designers are rarely the ones who give you new work or pay for your bills.
+Being part of the inner circle is overrated.
+Of course, it's a nice feeling.
+It's great to get kudos from fellow designers.
+But in the end, those designers are rarely the ones who give you new work or pay for your bills.